 “Hurry comes from a sense of trying to do more than we can get done.
 You will be frustrated.”

 All three of those quotes really struck a chord with me.
 I started thinking about my attitude towards my kids when I felt hurried.
 Yes, I feel angry and frustrated.
 I’m definitely not kind.
-And it usually stems from me trying to do more than I can get done.
+And it’s because I’m trying to do more than I can realisitcally do.
 My kids get to experience the consequences of my poor choice to squeeze too much into the time I have.

 More Effects of Hurrying